Cafés, coffee shops & tea gardens

 For an authentic 1940s feel, Middleton Post Office Tea Parlour is a must, serving traditional afternoon teas on vintage china and Art Deco silverware, homemade cakes and bread from Roots and Fruits, the Sinnington bakery.
 It's also a former Yorkshire Life's Afternoon Tea of the Year award-winner.

 Feast, owned by the White Swan Inn next door, sells dishes and treats lovingly prepared by the Inn's chefs, all served with great coffee.
-Its deli is packed with delicious locally sourced food, including Ginger Pig reared meat from nearby Levisham, quirky gifts and homeware.
+Its deli is packed with delicious locally sourced food, quirky gifts and homeware.

 Tea gardens and other special places